1. OUR DEFINITION OF SPAM

 Please be accurate with the text you use; the subscriber must want to receive the messages you send.

-- alcohol or cigarettes products;
+- alcohol or tobacco products;

 - pharmaceutical products;